We work to ensure the realization of children's rights to grow up in a family environment, protected from violence, abuse and exploitation

 Progress has been made in generating social awareness, enhancing legislation and nurturing action towards ending violence, abuse and exploitation of children, but more needs to be done to ensure survivors and their families benefit from sensitive, timely and efficient protection and services.

-UNICEF in India works on include strengthening child protection systems, child marriage, children on the move, strengthening family-based care, child labour, violence against children and gender-based violence, adolescent participation and engagement, and mental health and psychosocial support (MHPSS).
+UNICEF in India works towards strengthening child protection systems; ending child marriage; protecting children on the move; promoting family-based alternative care, adolescent participation and engagement, and mental health and psychosocial support (MHPSS); and preventing child labour, violence against children, and gender-based violence.

 Prevention is central to UNICEF programming as it is the most effective way to deal with child sexual abuse and exploitation.
 Ensuring India’s children are sufficiently protected requires more than the existing investment, which too is focused on post-incident responses.